MinterTeam/minter-js-sdk/README.md

 Please note that this SDK is under active development and is subject to change.

+**NOTE:** since 0.34.0 SDK supports only v2 versions of node and gate APIs

 It is complemented by the following packages:
 - [minterjs-wallet](https://github.com/MinterTeam/minterjs-wallet) take care of BIP39 mnemonic phrase, private key and address
 - [minterjs-tx](https://github.com/MinterTeam/minterjs-tx) create, manipulate and sign transactions